Wireless Electric Vehicle Charger: Revolutionizing How We Power Up

+As the use of EVs increases, there is a growing focus on creating better charging solutions to meet the rising demand, one of which is wireless EV charging.
 Wireless charging works through a process called magnetic resonance, which transfers electricity across an air gap from one magnetic coil in the charging pad to a receiver coil fitted to the vehicle.
 This process begins automatically when an EV equipped with the appropriate technology parks over a charging station.
-The system is not only neat and tidy, doing away with the clutter of cables, but also adds an ease of use that could accelerate EV adoption.

 Basics of Wireless Electric Vehicle Charging